Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 Initially, the Lite Wallet will be bundled with the core "veild" daemon software, that provides all of the underlying blockchain and network functionality.
 The wallet will allow the user to conveniently start and stop the veild daemon, as well as upgrade it whenever there's a new version of the core software available.

-The overhead of running a local daemon and downloading the full Veil blockchain will be phased out in future versions, where the Lite Wallet will allow for connecting to, and integrating with, a network of remote Veil backend nodes, known as "Veil Link Servers"
+The overhead of running a local daemon and downloading the full Veil blockchain will be phased out in future versions, where the Lite Wallet will allow for connecting to, and integrating with, a network of remote Veil backend nodes, known as "Veil Link Servers".

 # Design